 While MBB means men’s basketball to many avid sports fans, those in the consulting world know the acronym also stands for the holy grail of consulting firms: McKinsey, Boston Consulting Group, and Bain.
-The MBB consulting firms are commonly ranked at the top of company rankings for prestige and attract hundreds of thousands of applicants each year.
-But what makes them so great and special?
+The MBB consulting firms are ranked at the top of the industry for brand prestige and attract hundreds of thousands of applicants each year.

 What Makes MBB Special?